docQodly/docs/docs/concepts/lang-quicktour.md

 End for
 ```

 - **Multiline comment blocks** allows commenting an unlimited number of lines.
-Comment blocks can be nested (useful since the Qodly code editor supports block collapsing).
+Comment blocks can be nested (useful since the QodlyScript code editor supports block collapsing).
 Example:

 ```4d
 For ($vCounter,1,100)